benmatselby/sublime-phpcs/README.md

 This plugin adds PHP CodeSniffer, PHP Coding Standards Fixer, the PHP Linter, PHP Mess Detector, Scheck support to Sublime Text.

-For more information about this plugin such as features, installation requirements etc, please click [here](http://www.soulbroken.co.uk/code/sublimephpcs/)
+For more information about this plugin such as features, installation requirements etc, please click [here](http://benmatselby.github.io/sublime-phpcs)

 Configuration
 -------------

-**You will need to configure this plugin to work for your setup**, please view the options [here](http://www.soulbroken.co.uk/code/sublimephpcs#configuration)
+**You will need to configure this plugin to work for your setup**, please view the options [here](http://benmatselby.github.io/sublime-phpcs/#configuration)

 FAQ
 ---

-### Can I define project based settings?

-Yes, yes you can, go and look [here](http://www.soulbroken.co.uk/2013/04/sublime-phpcs-now-supports-project-based-settings/)

 ### What do I do when I get "OSError: [Errno 8] Exec format error"?